91¶¶Òõ

 Net-zero

 The university has committed to achieve net-zero carbon emissions by 2050.
-The 2022–23 academic year has seen a 45.5% reduction in scope 1 and 2 emissions against a 2009–10 baseline.
-This reduction has been achieved through a range of projects, including installing solar panels, rolling out energy-efficient LED lighting, developing a state-of-the-art data centre.
+The 2023–24 academic year has seen a 45.6% reduction in scope 1 and 2 emissions against a 2009–10 baseline.
+This reduction has been achieved through a range of projects, including installing solar panels, rolling out energy-efficient LED lighting, and developing a state-of-the-art data centre.

-We have recently published our Net-Zero Strategy 2022–2025, setting out the guiding principles for how we will approach carbon reduction.
+The university’s Net-Zero Strategy 2022–2025 sets out the guiding principles for how we will approach carbon reduction.
 The university has committed to achieving net zero by 2050 and is in the process of identifying a suitable, sustainable plan for achieving this.

 The strategy has a focus on decarbonising our buildings, with three key themes: